997948259/TOSEM/README.md

 PPTLCheck+ consists of three modules: a translator used to convert an Xd-C program into an MSVL program, a compiler employed to compile an MSVL program into executable code, and a verifier to complete the verification task, which is contained in the folder "/tools".

-# Function of each folder
+# Introduction of each folder

-The folder "Examples" contains the conducted experiments in Section 5 in the submitted paper, in the folder:
+## The folder "Examples"

+It contains the conducted experiments in Section 5 in the submitted paper, in the folder:

 * The subfolder "Efficiency_Evaluation_Examples" contains C and corresponding MSVL programs utilized to achieve the Efficiency Evaluation in Section 5.1.
 In total, there are 35 programs.
 * The subfolder "Effectiveness_Evaluation_Examples" contains C and corresponding MSVL programs utilized to achieve the Effectiveness Evaluation in Section 5.2.
 In total, there are 10 programs.